 Here is a listing of the other plants introduced to the Garden for the first time in the Fall of 1909 (this being the first reference to them in her Garden Log).
-All native to Minnesota but two are questionable as to how they arrived - notes below.
-Only a few are noted as extant.
+All but one are native to Minnesota but two are questionable as to how they arrived - notes below.
+Only a few are noted as extant. (note 3)

 The following two plants, were observed in the Garden for the first time:

-On Sept.
-23rd she recorded finding six giant puffballs with the largest weighing over three pounds.
+On September 23rd Eloise recorded finding six giant puffballs with the largest weighing over three pounds.

 Thus ended a year of major accomplishments for the Garden by Eloise Butler.

 Photo top of page: The original Garden "Office" viewed from a woodland path - Photo taken by Martha Crone May 15, 1952, courtesy Martha Crone Collection, MHS.